Sn0wFox/angular2-seed/README.md

 - ~~Add support for .pug files (client side)~~
 - Add support for .scss/.sass files (client side)
 - Add a way to build client side with gulp
+- Add support for custom typings folder
+- Add support for import from `src/lib` client side